 A Quiz in Moodle is a powerful and adaptive activity that instructors can customize in numerous ways.
 This page explains how to add a Quiz activity to your course and reviews the many options you can set for delivering a quiz and providing feedback, for example, how many times it may be attempted, and whether students see feedback immediately or only after the quiz is closed.

 This article covers creating a Quiz activity and setting the options available on the activity settings page.
 Once you have added the quiz you must open it to add questions.
 See Add or Edit Questions in a Moodle Quiz.
 You may also find it useful to look at our An Overview of Quizzes in Moodle article.

 For advice on using these settings to design a quiz that best fits your pedagogical goals, please contact the Instructional Media Lab 413-545-2823 or email@example.com.

-- In the menu bar at the top of your course page, select Turn editing on (green pencil icon , top right).
+- In the menu bar at the top of your course page, select Turn editing on (green pencil icon ).
 Links and icons will appear on the page.

-- At the bottom-right of the Section, select + Add an activity or resource.
+- At the bottom of the section, click + Add an activity or resource.
 The Add an activity or resource pop-up will open showing a tile for each available resource or activity.

 - In the , select Quiz.
 The activities will be listed in the alphabetical order and a description will be displayed at right.

 - At the bottom of the page, click Save and display.
 The next step is to Add or Edit Questions in Moodle Quiz .